 The next phase of consolidation is now underway, with the operational merger of the DNA Resources and Genome Sciences Resource cores.
-All of the services currently offered by these cores will continue, including: Illumina genotyping, DNA extraction and banking, Sanger sequencing and Next Generation Sequencing (NGS) among many other specialized services.
+All of the services currently offered by these cores will continue, including: Illumina genotyping, DNA extraction and banking, Next Generation Sequencing (NGS) among many other specialized services.
 In the reorganization, these activities will now become part of an overall structure that takes full advantage of their new physical co-location together with the Flow Cytometry Shared Resource in VANTAGE.

 VANTAGE works closely with VANGARD (VANderbilt Technologies for Advanced Genomics Analysis and Research Design).
 These cores have been established to work together to assist researchers in experimental design and results evaluation.